erebboah/bulk_atac_pipeline/README.md

 To see what genes are highly accessible, I uploaded the final merged peak set to [GREAT](http://great.stanford.edu/public/html/), which is another tool to annotate peaks, as well as does a ontology analysis of the genes....

 ## Future directions
+This pipeline could still be more user-friendly, especially the last few steps.

 As we add more samples, especially of differentiated cells, we can perform differential accessibility testing between samples using our counts matrix.

 With enough ATAC-seq samples, we can perform interesting analyses such as transcription factor footprinting and motif enrichment.